Who we are

 ashton wesely, LEED AP

-Ashton is a Project Manager and Associate at Wittman Estes, and has completed multiple high end houses including Hood Canal Residence, Clyde Hill Residence, and 7 Gardens in Pullman, WA.
+Ashton is a Project Manager and Associate at Wittman Estes, and has completed multiple high end houses including Aldo Beach Residence, Clyde Hill Residence, Pederson Gardens and Seven Gardens in Pullman, WA.

 Ashton is a Nebraska native, where she gained an early appreciation for rural landscapes.
 She was awarded a Regents Scholarship at the University of Nebraska for her bachelor's degree in architectural studies.

 While pursuing her Master of Architecture at the University of Oregon, she focused on Ecological Design and received an AIA Northwest and Pacific Honor award for exploring the material capabilities of cross-laminated timber.
 Ashton is a LEED accredited professional.